andreibosco/docker-marytts/README.md

 Beware that this may consume a lot of RAM on a Raspberry Pi!

 ### Restricting Voices

+*Feature not updated to work with non-HMS voices*

 You can control which voices are loaded with `-v` or `--voice` arguments: